kaushikgopal/octopress-kaush-blog/_posts/2017-04-08-rxjava2-migration-guide-cheatsheet.md

         public void onComplete();
     }

+You are now given the Subscription class as a parameter in your onSubscribe callback.
 You can then conveniently dispose off the Subscription inside the `onSubscribe` callback.
 This was actually a pretty well thought off change because this really makes the interface for a Subscriber lightweight.
 In RxJava 1 land, Subscribers were more heavy cause they had to deal with a lot of the internal state handling.

 ... who are we kidding: that is not convenient at all (for us lifecycle dependents).
 I'd rather just shove everything into a CompositeSubscription like before and be on my merry way.
-But such are the definitions of the Reactive Streams spec.
+But such are the rulings of the Reactive Streams spec.

 Thankfully the maintainers of RxJava in all their benevolence realized this trade-off and have remedied this with convenient helpers.
 But first, some more definitions: